anttiviljami/wordpress-heroku-docker-project/README.md

 docker-compose run shell
 ```

-To run wp-cli in a Heroku instance, just run a temporary bash dyno.
+To run wp-cli in a Heroku instance, just run a temporary dyno.

 ```
 heroku run bash